Ethics & Human Research Submission Guidelines

 A separate cover page should include

-- contact author’s name, professional title, institutional affiliation, mailing address, telephone and fax numbers, and email address;
+- contact author’s name, professional title, institutional affiliation, mailing address, telephone and fax numbers, email address

-- acknowledgments disclosing, if relevant, all financial support for the research and development of the manuscript (acknowledgments must NOT appear with the manuscript itself or in any document intended for review); and
+- acknowledgments: Authors must disclose all financial support for the research and development of the manuscript

-- human subjects protection statement.
-If research was conducted with human participants, a statement is required indicating that an institutional review board (IRB) or other relevant ethics review committee approved the study.
-If ethics approval was not obtained, an explanation must be provided.
+- human subjects protection statement: If research was conducted with human participants, a statement is required indicating that an institutional review board (IRB) or other relevant ethics review committee approved the study.
+This can be placed in the “methods” section of the paper.
+If ethics approval was not obtained, an explanation must be provided

 Manuscript